jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

 #### Load Generators

-The opposite side of system monitoring is sometime you want to generate a load to see hwo your system responds.
+The opposite side of system monitoring is sometime you want to generate a load to see how your system responds.
 On modern system that are multi-core with fast memory.
 There is a tool called ```stress``` you can install it via The Ubuntu and Fedora software stores or form the commandline using apt-get and yum/dnf.
 It is also available for the Mac via the Homebrew package manager.
 The command ```stress --cpu 2 --timeout 60```  will cause two processors to max out for 60 seconds.
 You would then be able to see this using an of the above top based commands.
 There are some other ways to generate loads in bash as well located here: [http://stackoverflow.com/questions/7908953/how-to-measure-cpu-usage/12993326#12993326](http://stackoverflow.com/questions/7908953/how-to-measure-cpu-usage/12993326#12993326 "Bash load generator ideas")

 #### ranwhen